|

 We believe these core values come

-with a limitation; that our beliefs SHOULD NOT cause harm to any human life.
+with a limitation; that our beliefs should not cause harm to any human life.
 We may

-not have the same beliefs but we can TOLERATE each person’s right to their own.
+not have the same beliefs but we can tolerate each person’s right to their own.

-to try and force others to live, think and believe as we do.
+to try and force others to live, think, and believe as we do.
 We have to find a

 way to respect people’s differing opinions; even if we dislike their views.